Depreciation

 Do I choose the depreciation method each year?

 No. For plant & equipment, you choose once per asset (Prime Cost or Diminishing Value) when it's first used, then stick with it.
 Diminishing Value is higher upfront depreciation so often better tax minimisation method.
+If you are not currently renting out the peoerty then using prime cost is better as it will maintain more of the deductions for later years.

 What if I live in the property part of the year?